rromanotero/minios/README.md

 # On what platforms does it run?

-Currently the SAM4S Xplained Pro, but I'm currently attempting x86.
+Currently the SAM4S Xplained Pro, but I'm currently attempting Raspberry PI.

 # Compiling Source code